Spike Milligan: Legacy

 There is a campaign to erect a statue in the London Borough of Lewisham where he grew up.
-After coming to the UK from India in the 1930s, he lived at 50 Riseldine Road, Brockley and attended Brownhill Boys' School (later Catford Boys' School, which was demolished in 1994).
-There is a plaque and bench located at the Wadestown Library, Wellington, New Zealand, in an area called "Spike Milligan Corner".
+After coming to England from India in the 1930s, he lived at 50 Riseldine Road, Brockley and attended Brownhill Boys' School (later Catford Boys' School, which was demolished in 1994).
+There is a plaque and bench at the Wadestown Library, Wellington, New Zealand, in an area called "Spike Milligan Corner".

 In a 2005 poll to find the "Comedians' Comedian", he was voted among the top 50 comedy acts, by fellow comedians and comedy insiders.
 In a BBC poll in August 1999, Milligan was voted the "funniest person of the last 1,000 years".

-Milligan has been portrayed twice in films.
-In the adaptation of his novel Adolf Hitler: My Part in His Downfall, he was played by Jim Dale, while Milligan played his father.
+In the feature film adaptation of his novel Adolf Hitler: My Part in His Downfall, Milligan was played by Jim Dale, while Milligan played his father.
 He was portrayed by Edward Tudor-Pole in The Life and Death of Peter Sellers (2004).
 In a 2008 stage play, Surviving Spike, Milligan was played by Michael Barrymore.

 On 9 June 2006, it was reported that Richard Wiseman had identified Milligan as the writer of the world's funniest joke as decided by the Laughlab project.
-Wiseman said the joke contained all three elements of what makes a good gag: anxiety, a feeling of superiority and an element of surprise.
+Wiseman said the joke contained all three elements of what makes a good gag, anxiety, a feeling of superiority and an element of surprise.

 Eddie Izzard described Milligan as "The Godfather of Alternative Comedy".
 "From his unchained mind came forth ideas that just had no boundaries.
 And he influenced a new generation of comedians who came to be known as 'alternative'."